 i) Click on Pages and work your way down the list.
 Switch into HTML mode each time to make sure the pages are identical, then copy, and paste the content into the new site.

 ii) Once all the content is migrated, add in hreflang, as outlined by Google here.
-This will save you from being penalised for duplicate content.
+This will save you from being penalized for duplicate content.
 This is a tag that’s added to each page on all your sites (add it to theme.liquid in the <head> section to ensure it’s listed for every page), which tells Google that the stores are linked.
 This is a critical step; if you don’t do it, Google can slap your stores with penalties or even de-index them, so make sure you do it!
 Here’s a great article explaining the implementation.

 - Update the new store’s content and links.
-I recommend updating the language on the new store with any localised spelling changes (such as changing AU spelling to US spelling).
+I recommend updating the language on the new store with any localized spelling changes (such as changing AU spelling to US spelling).
 Make sure you update the contact details if need be, and that any internal links on each of the pages are pointing to the right store.
 So, for example, if a product page in your new store has a link to the Contact page, make sure that link points to the Contact page on your new store, not the old one, as the link will not have been updated during the export/import of the page content.

 - If you are using any apps on your original store, make sure you reinstall and configure those for the new one too.